 - (1) Modify or amend the trust instrument to achieve favorable tax status or respond to changes in the Internal Revenue Code, state law, or the rulings and regulations thereunder; - (2) Increase or decrease the interests of any beneficiaries to the trust; - (3) Modify the terms of any power of appointment granted by the trust.
-However, a modification or amendment may not grant a beneficial interest to any individual or class of individuals not specifically provided for under the trust instrument; - (4) Remove and appoint a trustee, a fiduciary provided for in the governing trust instrument, trust advisor, investment committee member, or distribution committee member; - (5) Terminate the trust;
+However, a modification or amendment may not grant a beneficial interest to any individual or class of individuals not specifically provided for under the trust instrument; - (4) Remove and appoint a trustee, a fiduciary provided for in the governing trust instrument, trust advisor, investment committee member, or distribution

+1 committee member;

+2 (5) Terminate the trust;

-- (6) Veto or direct trust distributions; - (7) Change situs or governing law of the trust, or both; - (8) Appoint a successor trust protector; - (9) Interpret terms of the trust instrument at the request of the trustee; - (10) Advise the trustee on matters concerning a beneficiary; - (11) Amend or modify the trust instrument to take advantage of laws governing restraints on alienation, distribution of trust property, or the administration of the trust; - (12) Reserved; - (13) Add to the trust an individual beneficiary or beneficiaries from a class of individuals identified in the governing instrument; - (14) Add to the trust a charitable beneficiary or beneficiaries from a class of charities identified in the trust instrument; - (15) Provide other powers and discretions in the governing instrument; - (16) Remove a representative as provided in subdivision 55-18-4(3); - (17) Appoint a representative as provided in subdivision 55-18-9(12); and - (18) Act as a representative as provided in subdivision 55-18-9(11).
+- 3 (6) Veto or direct trust distributions; - 4 (7) Change situs or governing law of the trust, or both; - 5 (8) Appoint a successor trust protector; - 6 (9) Interpret terms of the trust instrument at the request of the trustee; - 7 (10) Advise the trustee on matters concerning a beneficiary; - 8 (11) Amend or modify the trust instrument to take advantage of laws governing 9 restraints on alienation, distribution of trust property, or the administration of the 10 trust; - 11 (12) Provide direction regarding notification of qualified beneficiaries pursuant to § 55-12 2-13Reserved; - 13 (13) Add to the trust an individual beneficiary or beneficiaries from a class of individuals 14 identified in the governing instrument; - (14) Add to the trust a charitable beneficiary or beneficiaries from a class of charities identified in the trust instrument; - 17 (15) Provide other powers and discretions in the governing instrument; - 18 (16) Remove a representative as provided in subdivision 55-18-4(3); - 19 (17) Appoint a representative as provided in subdivision 55-18-9(12); and - 20 (18) Act as a representative as provided in subdivision 55-18-9(11).